Leah Remini Posts Sweet Birthday Message To TV Husband Kevin James

 Leah Remini is paying tribute to her favorite TV husband.
 The former King of Queens star posted a sweet throwback with her longtime TV husband, Kevin James, in honor of his 54th birthday on April 26.
 A second birthday photo showed Leah Remini and Kevin James posing together today.

-Remini captioned the sweet snap—which looks to be from the show’s early years in the late 1990s or early 2000s— with a birthday greeting for James and a reminder that he will always be her favorite onscreen spouse.
+Remini captioned the sweet snap — which looks to be from the show’s early years in the late 1990s or early 2000s — with a birthday greeting for James and a reminder that he will always be her favorite onscreen spouse.
 Remini also wrote that Kevin James makes her laugh both on and off camera, and she noted that she was grateful to have the chance to reunite with James for the CBS sitcom Kevin Can Wait more than 10 years after The King of Queens wrapped its nine-season run.
 Leah even teased that she hopes to work with Kevin James again someday.

 Several fans hit the comments section of Leah Remini’s post to demand a King of Queens reboot.
 Others referenced James and Remini’s married King of Queens characters, the Heffernans, with “Bring Doug and Carrie back!”